 Where Can You Stay while You Dive Gorontalo?

 Miguel’s Diving offers diving and hotel packages to suit your budget and length of stay.
 New Melati Yulia has nice, new Deluxe rooms at a great price.
 For divers who want something nicer, we recommend the star-rated Grand Q Hotel.
 It was formerly known as Quality Hotel.
 Its new owners are building new rooms, a swimming pool, fitness center and spa.
-Completion is scheduled for 1 January 2017.
 Rooms in both hotels come with

 - Twin or double spring beds